Investor group warns livestock industry needs to do more on methane

 LONDON/SAO PAULO, Dec 1 (Reuters) - A global push to cut methane emissions and end deforestation is at risk of being held back by weak corporate efforts in the livestock industry, an investor group said on Wednesday.

-More than 100 countries pledged to cut methane emissions 30% and halt and reverse deforestation by 2030 at the COP26 climate talks, much of which will need to come from the livestock industry.
-The UN food agency said livestock accounts for 44% of man-made methane emissions.
+More than 100 countries pledged to cut methane emissions 30% and halt and reverse deforestation by 2030 at last month's COP26 climate talks, much of which will need to come from the livestock industry.
+The U.N. food agency said livestock accounts for 44% of man-made methane emissions.

 Yet less than a fifth of the world's biggest livestock producers currently measure even some of their emissions, a report from the FAIRR Initiative (FI), whose members manage more than $45 trillion in assets, showed.